Julia Agahee

 -

-Start by filling out your Discovery Form.
-Julia will then follow up with you via your preferred choice of email, phone call, Zoom call, or text message.
-After choosing the best package for you, our very first session includes a longer, in-depth analysis about your performance, goals, and a plan to develop and improve certain mental skills that will help you achieve your personal mental performance goals.
-Following sessions aim to work towards that plan by directly implementing the mental skills and include in-person, Zoom, and phone call.
-Mental Performance Training Packages are highly encouraged to promote consistency of mental skills acquisition and utilization for long term change!
+Our very first session includes a longer, in-depth analysis about your performance, goals, and a plan to develop and improve certain mental skills that will help you achieve your personal mental performance goals.
+Regular sessions aim to work towards that plan by directly implementing the mental skills and include in-person, Zoom, or phone call.

 Don’t see your question?